labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step3.md

         raise RuntimeError(f'Unknown format {name}')
 ```

-Now, let's modify this function to support optional arguments for our mixins.
-Replace the function with this enhanced version:
+This function takes a name as an argument and returns the corresponding formatter.
+But we want to make it more flexible.
+We're going to modify it so that it can accept optional arguments for our mixins.

+Replace the existing `create_formatter()` function with the enhanced version below.
+This new function allows you to specify column formats and whether to convert headers to uppercase.

 ```python
 def create_formatter(name, column_formats=None, upper_headers=False):